 Our class went to the public library and had a chance to explore around.
 The children were so excited to receive their brand new library cards and checked out books.
 Please take note of when the library books need to be returned.
 Hopefully this is the start of a wonderful relationship with books!

 Our class is proud to participate in helping others this Holiday Season.

 We were so excited to be a part of the annual Fifth Grade Bake Sale to help needy families.
-By purchasing baked goods, we helped our fifth grade classes raise over $1,600 for our community.
+By purchasing baked goods, we helped our fifth grade classes raise money for many families in our community.
 Way to go!

 Our class also participated in the Macy’s Believe Campaign to benefit the Make-A-Wish Foundation.
 Macy’s will donate $1 for every “Letter to Santa” they collect during the Holiday Season.
-However, Macy’s donated $2 for every letter received on Believe Day (12/8/17).
+However, Macy’s donated $2 for every letter received on Believe Day (12/6/19).
 That was the day we dropped off our letters of course.
 A quick math lesson showed us how the money we raised through these letters can quickly multiply when our Buddy Class, along with other classes, join this wonderful program.
-Macy’s Believe Campaign will run until December 24th.

-Once again, our school is proud to participate in this wonderful project.
+Once again, our school is proud to participate in the Pinwheels for Peace project where children around the world display pinwheels of all different sizes as a public visual of “Whirled” Peace.
 Many thanks to Mrs. Katz, our art teacher, for creating the beautiful display on our school’s front lawn.
 With her help, each child in our school made a pinwheel with words of peace and harmony written on it.
 Then they placed the pinwheels in front of our school.
 With this simple act, we join many schools and people around the world in our hope for world peace.